 BA (Hons) Professional Policing

-City College Norwich is launching an innovative academic and professional programme to support students seeking a career in policing from September 2021, subject to licensing by the College of Policing and validation by the University of East Anglia.
-The course will be run at Easton College.
+City College Norwich is launching an innovative academic and professional programme to support students seeking a career in policing from September 2021.
+The course has been licensed by the College of Policing and validated by the University of East Anglia.
+It course will be delivered at our Easton College site.

 This course is aligned to the National Policing Curriculum, where you will cultivate a strong grounding in the theory and practice of policing, the criminal justice system and crime matters necessary to start your police career.
 The course will help you develop critical thinking skills required to understand the complex and constantly changing world that the police and policing operate within.

 You will explore areas such as:

 - evidence-based policing and research methods.

 Successful completion of this programme, whilst not guaranteeing recruitment as a trainee police constable, will provide you with a recognised route to apply for police constable roles in the Police Service (see links below for further information of the current entry requirements).

 However, this programme is not just for potential police recruits but is suitable for any person interested in policing issues.

 If you wish to be a police constable, after completing this degree, please use these links to establish the current entry criteria:

 Applicants for this course should apply via City College Norwich (Incorporating Easton College) on UCAS.
 The red, Apply with UCAS, button will take you to the appropriate pages on UCAS